 Research funding guide

-Leadership Fellows Scheme: awards of £50,000-£250,000 aimed specifically at facilitating projects by individuals that will help them to become research leaders within their field.
+AHRC Research, Development and Engagement Fellowships: awards of £50,000 to £250,000 (for early career researchers) or £300,000 (for mid-career and established researchers) aimed specifically at facilitating projects by individuals that will help them to become research leaders within their field

-Research Networking Scheme: small-scale grants of up to £30,000 aimed specifically at supporting interaction and discussion.
+Research Networking Scheme: small-scale grants of up to £30,000 for up to two years, with an additional £15,000 for international costs, aimed specifically at supporting interaction and discussion

 CDP (Collaborative Doctoral Partnerships) Scheme: grant funding to facilitate a studentship that is offered jointly by a Higher Education Institutions and a research-based cultural organisation.
-GLAM is part of the CDP scheme and hosts a number of PhD students within Oxford University Museums.
+Oxford University Gardens, Libraries and Museums (GLAM) is part of the CDP scheme and hosts a number of PhD students within GLAM.